ysun98/Contributions/issue_template.md

 - [ ] _Bioconductor_ version control using [Subversion][5]
   (optionally [via GitHub][6]).

-If you require clarification on any of the above points, please subscribe and post to the [bioc-devel][4] mailing list.
+For help with submitting your package, please subscribe and post questions to the [bioc-devel][4] mailing list.

 [1]: https://bioconductor.org/developers/package-guidelines/
 [2]: https://bioconductor.org/developers/package-submission/